alinesayef/TwitterAPI-app/README.md

 # Instructions

 In order to publish tweets using the TwitterAPI, API keys must first be generated on the Twitter Developers site at developer.twitter.com.
-The API keys need to br added to their respective places in values.xml.
+The API keys need to be added to their respective places in values.xml.

 # Disclaimer